 The financial statements are prepared using the accrual basis of accounting.
 Revenues are recognized when earned, and expenses are recognized when incurred.
-As provided in GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, the Agency does not apply Financial Accounting Standards Board pronouncements issued after November 30, 1989.
+Under GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, the Agency does not apply Financial Accounting Standards Board pronouncements issued after November 30, 1989.